nomad-xyz/monorepo/README.md

 # Nomad

-Nomad is cross-chain communication protocol.
+Nomad is a cross-chain communication protocol.
 This repo contains the following:

 - Smart contracts for the core Nomad protocol
 - Smart contracts for the Nomad token bridge